ProjectCodeKw/OperatingSystems-Project/README.md

 # CPU SCHEDULING ALGORITHMS SIMULATOR
 *Assumung you have VS code and Python installed on your deviece already*
+## Description
+CPU scheduling is about choosing which process gets to use the CPU for running its tasks, while other processes wait.
+It’s important because it helps use resources efficiently and improves how well the system works.
+The main aim of CPU scheduling is to keep the CPU busy and to reduce system overhead.
+The operating system ensures there’s always a process ready to go, so the CPU always has something to do.
+For more details check the report PDF.

 ## To run the website interface on your local machine do the following steps: